-The school obtains written confirmation from supply agencies or third party organisations that agency staff or
+The school obtains written confirmation from supply agencies or third party organisations that agency staff or other individuals who may work in the school have been appropriately checked.

 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained.